Jon1969Edwards/ThisHubbaRepo/README.md

 	- No blank users
 - Images no longer crash when switched between quickly

+// 0.4.0
+- (Check "To do for Next Release")

-To Do for next release
+To do for Next Release
 ------------
 - ADD SPOT ONLY IF LOGGED IN
 - Fix the imagesArray problem for real (associated)
 	- Not get /photos so much (firing off too many times)
 		- Moved to onResume()...
 Needs to have a var passed down indicating that a photo has been added to refresh
-- Some type of demo to start the app the first time
 - Spot top image doesnt refresh when you post the first image
 - List view not sorted, always changes order.

-Wish List
+- Tutorial for how to use features (stashes locally) on first load
+	- Allow deletion and or editing for those who uploaded them.
+		- Add support into the backend to make the data easily accessible Wish List
 ------------
 - ** PROXIMITY OF ADDING NEW SPOTS